gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

       kubernetesVersion: true
 ```

-The Shoot refers a Kubernetes version that was dropped from the CloudProfile.
-In the upcoming maintenance window the Kubernetes version of the Shoot will be updated to the next patch version - `1.10.13`. `.spec.maintenance.autoUpdate.kubernetesVersion` needs to be true, otherwise no version update will happen.
+The `Shoot` specification refers a Kubernetes version that was dropped from the `CloudProfile`.
+In the upcoming maintenance window, the Kubernetes version of the shoot cluster is updated to the next patch version `1.10.13`.
+In the `Shoot` specification, `.spec.maintenance.autoUpdate.kubernetesVersion` must be true, otherwise no version update is triggered.

-### Operating System Version

-If a Shoot has `.spec.maintenance.autoUpdate.machineImageVersion: true` in the manifest, and you update the `.spec.machineImages` field in the CloudProfile used in the Shoot, then the maintenance controller will apply the new machine image to the Shoot spec (and will mark the Shoot to be reconciled) during the maintenance time window.
-During the reconciliation the corresponding `<Provider>MachineClass` resource in the Shoot namespace in the Seed will be updated and the machine controller manager will take care of the actual state to match the desired one.

-### Machine Image Expiration Date
+### Automatic Update from Expired Machine Image Version

-- Automatic update from expired machine image version.

-Let's assume the following CloudProfile spec (only related fields are shown):
+Let's assume the following `CloudProfile`:

 ```yaml
 spec: